-- Your child will be on a liquid diet right after surgery and then will advance to a soft diet for 3 weeks. - Your child will go home with antibiotics to take for the first few days. - It may sound as though your child is stuffy, as if they have a cold (hyponasal).
-This is normal and typically goes away as swelling goes down over a period of a few weeks to a few months. - Snoring is very common after surgery, due to swelling and secretions.
-Although the snoring usually improves as swelling improves, some children will snore long-term. - It is important to monitor your child's sleep to ensure they do not have pauses in breathing and do not appear to be gasping for air. - Throat and neck pain that lasts for a few days is common after surgery.
-You will receive instructions for pain management for your child before going home from the hospital. - Most children will need to have a special test called a sleep study (polysomnogram) about six months after surgery.
-This test is to look for any pauses in breathing during sleep (sleep apnea).
+- Your child will be on a liquid diet right after surgery and then will advance to a soft diet for 3 weeks. - Your child will go home with antibiotics to take for the first few days. - It may sound as though your child's nose is stuffy, as if they have a cold (hyponasal).
+This is normal and usually goes away as swelling goes down over a period of a few weeks to a few months. - Snoring is very common after surgery due to swelling and secretions.
+Although the snoring usually improves as swelling goes down, some children will snore long-term. - It is important to monitor your child's sleep to ensure they do not have pauses in breathing and do not appear to be gasping for air.